Victor-96-DA/Maryland-Vehicle-Crash-Data-Analytics-Power-BI/README.md

 ### Project Stages
 1. **Data Collection** — Maryland crash reporting dataset
-2. **Data Cleaning** — Power Query transformations ("Identifying and removing duplicates", "Replacing "N/A" values with "Unknown" for easy readability and smooth categorization", "Filtering out blanks value with many corresponding missing values wth no relevance to the analysis", "Splitting of Date Time column into separate Date, Time and Crash Hour columns", "Standardizing inconsistent data by re-writing entries that refer to the same thing but written differently", "Standardizing data formats")
+2. **Data Cleaning** — Power Query transformations (Identifying and removing duplicates,
+    Replacing "N/A" values with "Unknown" for easy readability and smooth categorization, Filtering out blanks value with many corresponding missing values wth no relevance to the analysis, Splitting of Date Time column into separate Date, Time and Crash Hour columns, Standardizing inconsistent data by re-writing entries that refer to the same thing but written differently, Standardizing data formats)
-4. **Data Transformation** — DAX measures and date intelligence
+3. **Data Transformation** — DAX measures and date intelligence
-5. **Data Modelling** — Relationships between tables
+4. **Data Modelling** — Relationships between tables
-6. **Dashboard Generation** — Interactive Power BI visuals
+5. **Dashboard Generation** — Interactive Power BI visuals

 ### Key Findings
 What if everything you assumed about vehicle crashes was wrong?